astronomer/docs/learn/use-case-airflow-llm-rag-finance.md

 After creating chunks of text, the last step of the pipeline is to ingest the data into Weaviate.
 You can either compute the vector embeddings locally using the `get_embeddings` function at [`include/tasks/embedd_locally.py`](https://github.com/astronomer/use-case-airflow-llm-rag-finance/blob/main/include/tasks/embedd_locally.py), or let Weaviate create the embeddings for you using [`text2vec-openai`](https://weaviate.io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-openai).
 This behavior can be toggled by setting `EMBEDD_LOCALLY` to `True` or `False` at the top of the DAG file.

-The embedding task is [dynamically mapped](dynamic-tasks.md) over the list of dictionaries of news article chunks, creating one mapped task instance for chunk.
+The embedding task is [dynamically mapped](dynamic-tasks.md) over the list of dictionaries of news article chunks, creating one mapped task instance per chunk.

 ```python